-- 2 cups Boiling water
+- 2 cup Boiling water

 - 1 tbsp Garam Masala for garnish (optional)

 - Add beef and stir to coat.
-Stir in the fenugreek, tomato paste, sugar, salt, and boiling water.
-Cook, covered, on low for 1 hour.
+Mix in the fenugreek, tomato paste, sugar, salt, and boiling water.
+Cook, covered, on low heat for 1 hour.
 After an hour, check to see if the meat is done.
 The sauce should be reduced and the meat very tender.
 If not, put the lid back on and cook another 15-25 minutes.

 Finish and Serve

 - When Dopiaza is done cooking, remove the lid and quickly mix in the raw sliced onions.
 Return the lid and turn the heat way up to high for exactly 15 seconds.
 Turn heat off and don't touch the cover for 5 minutes.
 This will steam the onions.
 After 5 minutes, remove the lid and let it rest for a few minutes.
-Scoop Dopiaza into a serving bowl, sprinkle garam masa over the top, and serve with plain white rice, Indian bread, and a salad.
+Scoop dopiaza into a serving bowl, sprinkle garam masa over the top, and serve with plain white rice, an Indian bread, and salad.